abcnews/capi-fetch/README.md

-# capi-fetch
+# @abcnews/capi-fetch

-Grab a Core Media document object from the Preview / Live Content API, based on current execution domain
+Grab a Core Media document object from the Preview / Live Content API, based on the current execution domain

 ## Usage